 A. No. If you apply and are eligible for need-based financial aid, your financial aid package will be the same as if you applied Regular Decision.
 Your estimated financial aid package will be sent with your decision letter if you have submitted all of the necessary financial aid documents with your application.

 Are you ready to apply Early Decision?

 If you believe that St. Lawrence University is your first choice, consider applying in our Early Decision program.
-Complete your Common Application and choose the Early Decision program, and within the Common Application our Early Decision Agreement will be available for you to complete.
+Complete your Common Application, choose Early Decision, and within the Common Application our Early Decision Agreement will be available for you to complete.
 If you have already applied under our Regular Decision program and would like to change to Early Decision then making the switch is very easy.
-Download our Early Decision Agreement here, sign it, have a parent/guardian sign it, and then obtain your high school guidance counselor's signature.
-Scan and email it to our data entry mailbox for processing - it is that easy!
-If you have any questions regarding this program and process, please contact our office at 800-285-1856 and ask to speak to a counselor.
+Download our Early Decision Agreement, sign it and have a parent/guardian, and your high school guidance counselor sign.
+Scan and email it to our data entry mailbox for processing!
+If you have any questions regarding early decision or this process, please contact our office at 800-285-1856 and ask to speak to a counselor.